-Creativity moves through many forms, and I’ve come to see writing as another space to navigate and express it.
-My standalone writings / poems exist alongside my visual work but also apart from it — they’re a way of shaping thoughts, emotions, and memories into language.
-Writing gives me another way of being creative, another outlet to explore the same threads that guide my art, but through rhythm, imagery, voice and storytelling.
+Creativity moves through many forms, and I've come to see writing as another space to navigate and express it.
+My standalone writings / poems exist alongside my visual work, but apart from it - they have a way of shaping thoughts, emotions, and memories into language.
+Writing gives me another way of being creative, another outlet to explore the same threads that guide my art, but through a new form of rhythm, imaginary, voice and storytelling.

 See some of my selected writings below!